harplife/zettelkasten/math/precalculus/Chapter 4/6_Modeling_with_Exponential_Functions.md

 $$

 ---
-Scientists often use half-life equation because it is more intuitive; they often *measure* or *know* the half-life directly.
+> [!important] Scientists often use half-life equation because it is more intuitive; they often *measure* or *know* the half-life directly.

 Half-life is directly observable in experiments.
 If you have a radioactive sample, you can measure how long it takes for the amount to drop to half.
 The decay constant $\lambda$ is not directly observable, meaning it cannot be measured by simple observation.
 You can, however, compute $\lambda$ from half-life :